Nukambe/Nukambe/README.md

 - 🌱 I’m currently studying for my Bachelors in Software Engineering.

-- 👨‍💻 All of my projects are available at [https://wesleychappell.com/](https://www.wesleychappell.com/)
+- 👨‍💻 All of my projects are available at [www.wesleychappell.com](https://www.wesleychappell.com/)

-- 💬 Ask me about **React, Angular, NestJS**

 <h3 align="left">Connect with me:</h3>
 <p align="left">